Ineichen-Group/psynamic_web_app/README.md

 We are currently working on two different projects:

 (P1) Living Systematic Review on Psychedelic Treatments for Psychiatric Disorders: This is small project focusing on a niche area of research.
-It is a proof of concept of the type of web app and pipeline that we would like to use on a broader scale in future, as in the project below:
+It is a proof of concept of the type of web app and pipeline that we would like to use on a broader scale in future, as in the project below.
+Timeline - until March/April 2025.

 (P2) Living Systematic Review on (Drug) Treatments for Neuropsychiatric Disorders: This project aims to provide neuroscientists with streamlined access to comprehensive preclinical and clinical research, enabling informed experimental planning and in-depth evaluation of the neuroscience therapy development pipeline.
+Timeline - until March/April 2026.

 ## Project components